-Common rust is a fungal disease affecting maize, wheat and barley crops, causing yield loss, especially in favourable environmental conditions.
+Common rust is a fungal disease affecting maize, wheat and barley crops, causing yield loss, especially under favourable environmental conditions.

-Common rust is a fungal disease caused by the Puccinia sorghi pathogen, which affects maize, wheat and barley crops, causing yield loss, especially in favourable environmental conditions.
-The disease thrives in moist, cool climates (16–25 °C) and slows or halts in hot, dry conditions.
+Common rust is a fungal disease caused by the Puccinia sorghi pathogen.
+It affects maize, wheat and barley crops, causing yield loss, particularly in moist, cool climates (16–25 °C).
+The disease slows or halts in hot, dry conditions.

 Due to climate change, milder winters and warmer springs are causing earlier and more widespread outbreaks across the UK.